 While these diets may look similar, they are, in fact, not the same thing.
 The two main differences that help set them apart include:

 - Definition of each plan – A keto diet is a high-fat, medium protein, low-carb meal plan whereas a gluten-free diet meal plan is one that avoids all products and foods made with gluten.
-Unlike the former, the latter does not place any importance on the intake of fats, protein or carbs – just on grain proteins.
+Unlike the former, the latter does not place any importance on the intake of fats, protein or carbs – just on specific grain proteins.

 - Main purpose of each plan – Most people looking to go on a gluten free plan usually do it because they are suffering from celiac disease or a gluten sensitivity.
 As for low carb diet plans – such as keto – most people choose to try them out because they are looking to lose weight.

 So how does a gluten-free diet compare to a low carb diet?
-In all fairness, comparing these two eating plans would not be okay – one plan is necessitated by health issues while the other one is mostly used for weight loss.
+In all fairness, comparing these two eating plans would not be straightforward – one plan is necessitated by health issues while the other one is mostly used for weight loss.

 Sample Of A Low-Carb Gluten Free Diet Meal Plan